ameyrk99/minipage/README.md

 	:r for reddit
 	:ya for yahoo
 	:t for twitter
-Default being Google i.e if you don't type anything before the term you want to search, it'll google it).
+(Default being Google i.e if you don't type anything before the search term, it'll google it).
 Change it if you want on line 64.

 Add more cases, if you want, from line 37.